Jeeaaasus/youtube-dl/README.md

 * **args.conf**

-    File location: `/config/args.conf`.&nbsp;&nbsp;&nbsp;*delete and restart container to restore default options*
+    File location: `/config/args.conf`.&nbsp;&nbsp;&nbsp;*delete and restart container to restore default arguments*
-    This is where all youtube-dl execution options are and you can add or remove them however you like, exceptions being that `--config-location` and `--batch-file` cannot be used.
+    This is where all youtube-dl execution arguments are, you can add or remove them however you like, exceptions being that `--config-location` and `--batch-file` cannot be used.

     Keep in mind that if you define `--format`, the ENV `youtubedl_quality` is not used anymore.